stsp/gcc-ia16/gcc/config/ia16/ia16-peepholes.md

 ;; Handling the %ds ?= %ss problem.

-; Insn to reset %ds = %ss before a function call or in an epilogue, when ; (the default) -mcallee-assume-ds-ss is in effect.
+; Insn to reset %ds = %ss before a function call or just before a function ; return, when (the default) -mcallee-assume-ds-ss is in effect.
 ;
 ; Instead of writing out the unwieldy `pushw %ss' and `popw %ds' RTXs, I ; define a new insn which does the same thing at the x86 code level, but has